Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4500 Gold
 - Wondrous Item

-**Charges**: This item has 2 charges and regains all charges when you finish a long rest.
+**Charges**: This item has 3 charges and regains all charges when you finish a long rest.

-**Promote**: As a bonus action you can spend two charges to activate the _Banner of Command_.
+**Promote**: As a bonus action you can spend three charges to activate the _Banner of Command_.
 All allies within 30 feet of the banner heals for 3d8 hit points and gains a boon on all attack rolls until the end of their next turn.

 ---